Monday, January 13, 2025

 Multiple drones flying over Bernardsville, New Jersey, on December 5, 2024.

-The White House has stated that an analysis of the reported drones suggests that many are, in fact, manned aircraft flying legally.
+The White House has conducted an analysis of reported drone sightings and found that many likely involve legally operating manned aircraft.

-Officials stress that state and federal investigations have found no evidence to support these concerns, but Congressman Smith reiterated such a possibility on Saturday.
+While officials emphasize that state and federal investigations have not uncovered any evidence to support these concerns, Congressman Smith reiterated this possibility on Saturday.

-Pentagon spokesperson Sabrina Singh said Wednesday that these aircraft are not U.S. military drones.
+Pentagon spokesperson Sabrina Singh clarified on Wednesday that these aircraft do not belong to the U.S. military.

-โ€œTell the public and tell them now.
-Otherwise, shoot them down!!!โ€ he posted on his social media platform.
+The former president has publicly stated that the government possesses more information about the drones than it is currently disclosing.
+He urged, โ€œTell the public and tell them now.
+Otherwise, shoot them down!!!โ€ in a post on his social media platform.

 Nighttime Drone Over New Jersey